 Winston Churchill once said, “True genius resides in the capacity for evaluation of uncertain, hazardous, and conflicting information.”

-There is no better time than the present to stop and ask yourself these five questions to ensure you’re doing everything you can to evaluate the uncertain, hazardous, and conflicting information to resolve claims and settle litigation cost effectively.
+There is no better time than the present to stop and ask yourself these five questions to ensure you’re doing everything you can to evaluate the uncertain, hazardous, and conflicting information to resolve claims and settle litigation cost-effectively.

 - Are you using quantifiable data and medical facts to support the decision to deny or approve a claim or support a settlement?
-Are the case-specific allegations or claims at issue evaluated on the basis of information obtained from the medical records, pertinent medical research, and evaluation of other relevant case facts?
+Are the case-specific allegations or claims at issue evaluated on the basis of information obtained from the medical records, pertinent medical literature, and evaluation of other relevant case facts?

 - Are you investigating claims at the appropriate time?
 Investigate, don’t wait.
-The Unfair Claims Settlement Practices Act of 1997, created by the National Association of Insurance Commissioners, provides guidance to ensure insurers and the self-insured acknowledge and act promptly regarding communication of claims.
+The Unfair Claims Settlement Practices Act of 1997, created by the National Association of Insurance Commissioners, provides guidance to ensure insurers and the self-insured acknowledge and act promptly regarding the communication of claims.